 These skills are:

-In my video program, Wake Up In A New Marriage, I will show you exactly how to put each of these 5 critical skills into practice in your relationship, including how to show up for your partner so you can be happier together again.
+When you subscribe to Flourish’s free love advice newsletter, I’ll show you exactly how to put each of these 5 critical skills into practice in your relationship, including how to show up for your partner so you can be happier together again.

-My program will reveal ways in which you are unintentionally harming your connection, and what positive actions you can take—some of which literally take mere seconds or even no time at all—to help you get back to a more loving, committed, and happy place with your partner.
+I’ll reveal ways in which you are unintentionally harming your connection, and what positive actions you can take—some of which literally take mere seconds or even no time at all—to help you get back to a more loving, committed, and happy place with your partner.

 You’ll learn how you can improve your connection and fall back in love, even if you’re the only one taking any action at first.
 You can actually do a lot toward making your relationship better just by your own efforts alone.
 It’s because of the natural “rubber band effect” of two people in an intimate relationship having a natural influence on each other.